DS202-at-ISU/ds202-sandbox/README.md

 ## Happies

-- seeing everybody on campus is fun
+- sitting on the hub benches and watch everyone walk around is fun

 ## Crappies

-- Digging out a car from the snow in the parking lot at 10 Fahrenheit is hard
+- walking across ames in 5 layers of clothing on a windy -40F weather